-China calls on New Zealand to provide 'fair' investment environment
+China calls on New Zealand to provide fair investment environment

 Ardern told Li that she wanted to underline the importance her country placed on its relationship with China.
 In 2008, New Zealand became the first Western country to sign a free trade agreement with China.

-“It is one of our most important and far reaching relationships,” she added.
-“We already enjoy a relationship with an impressive and innovative history and a very impressive future.”
+The two countries should trust each other, Chinese President Xi Jinping said, when he met Ardern later in the day.

+“China has always regarded New Zealand as a sincere friend and partner,” Xi told her.

 Talking to reporters before the Li meeting, Ardern said she would set out the process New Zealand followed in the Huawei decision, and point out that there had been no political or diplomatic influence in the matter.

-“This is an opportunity to have a dialogue to talk about the way the process has been undertaken to date and where it currently stands,” she said, adding that some media reports that suggest Huawei is banned in New Zealand are not true.
+She said media reports that suggest Huawei was banned in New Zealand were not true.

 The interview with reporters was streamed on New Zealand’s 1NEWS.

 Ardern has acknowledged there were complexities in the relationship with China, but has dismissed concerns of a rift with New Zealand’s largest trading partner.
 The trip has been trimmed down to a one-day visit in the wake of an attack on two mosques in Christchurch on March 15 that killed 50 people.
-Ardern said she also anticipated talks around an upgrade to the free trade agreement which has helped the Asian giant grow to become New Zealand’s largest goods export partner.

 New York-based Human Rights Watch called in a letter to Arden last week for her to publicly express concern about the situation in China’s far Western region of Xinjiang when she meets Chinese leaders.

 China has faced growing international opprobrium over a controversial de-radicalization program in the heavily Muslim populated Xinjiang, where critics say China is running internment camps.
 China strongly denies this and calls them vocational training centers, defending its need to de-radicalize a part of the country where the government has blamed Islamist extremists and separatists for multiple attacks in which hundreds have died in recent years.

-Ardern said New Zealand has raised the issue of Uighur Muslims in the past but did not specify if it would be discussed in the meetings on Monday.
+Before meeting Li, Ardern said New Zealand had raised the issue of Uighur Muslims in the past but did not say if it would be discussed.

 “Human rights issues are things that New Zealand routinely raises in our bilaterals with China,” she said.
+Ardern’s later statement made no mention of human rights.

 Reporting by Ben Blanchard; Additional reporting by Praveen Menon in WELLINGTON; Editing by Michael Perry